 Should she have sensed that her son, Marc Chagall, would become one of the biggest painters of the 20th century whose paintings are music itself and best described as an explosion of colors?

 Chagall loved music, and out of each of his loves – be it his love towards his first wife Bela, the place he grew up or all the things he did – comes out so much fascinating passion that it is enough to create a whole universe.
 A devotee of Bach and Mozart, but also influenced by the little Hasidic Jewish community he belonged and the music he heard there.

-He painted the Paris Opera ceiling, while French public objected how a Russian Jew and moreover an avant-garde artist paints the French monument.
-He created the small murals for the Metropolitan opera in New York.
+He painted the Paris Opera ceiling, while the French public objected to how a Russian Jew and moreover an avant-garde artist paints the French monument.
+He created the small murals for the Metropolitan Opera in New York.
 He is the maker of ballet costumes whose replicas are still being used to this very day, 68 years later.

 Chagall’s friend, Pablo Picasso would say that since Renoir no one had the feel for light the way Chagall did.
 To this remark, Chagall answered: ’what a genius, that Picasso!
 Too bad he doesn’t paint!’

 The sickly boy from Vitebsk kept flying his whole life.